List of irredentist claims or disputes: Belarus

+In its Third Constituent Charter, the following territories were claimed for BNR: Mogilev Governorate (province), as well as Belarusian parts of Minsk Governorate, Grodno Governorate (including Belastok), Vilna Governorate, Vitebsk Governorate, and Smolensk Governorate, and parts of bordering governorates populated by Belarusians.

 Belgium

 Greater Belgium is a Belgian irredentist concept which lays claim on territory nationalists deem as rightfully Belgian.
 It usually laid claim to: German territory historically belonging to the former Duchy of Limburg (Eupen-Malmedy), Dutch Limburg, Zeelandic Flanders, and the Grand Duchy of Luxembourg.
 To a lesser degree, they also claimed the Dutch province of North Brabant and the French Netherlands (Nord-Pas-de-Calais).
 Shortly after the Belgian Revolution, some groups even proposed a Belgo-Rhine federation.

 Bosnia and Herzegovina

 A irredentist concept seeking the enlargement of Bosnia and Herzegovina.
 It is more popular among ethnic Bosniaks, as Bosnian Croats more commonly support the creation of a separate Croat entity in Bosnia and Herzegovina or integration into Croatia while Bosnian Serbs prefer to side with a possible secession of Republika Srpska or its merger with Serbia.
 Bosniak irredentism often endorses the annexation of the region of Sandžak, where a Bosniak community lives.